Berlin, Vermont: Transportation

-Shopping
+Retail

 Parts of Berlin are easily accessible from both Montpelier and Barre, and as such, many of the area's national chain stores are located there.
 The main shopping center in Berlin is the Berlin Mall, a small enclosed shopping mall.
-At 330000 sqft, it is Vermont's third biggest mall, with over 25 shops, including Kohls and Walmart with one vacant anchor last occupied by JCPenney.
-On June 4, 2020, it was announced that JCPenney would be closing as part of a plan to close 154 stores nationwide.
-The store closed on October 18, 2020.
-There are also several strip malls along the Barre-Montpelier Road that are home to supermarkets, sit-down and fast-food restaurants, and car dealerships.
+At 330000 sqft, it is Vermont's third biggest mall, with over 25 shops.
+There are also several strip malls along the Barre-Montpelier Road that are home to supermarkets, sit-down and fast-food restaurants, including the Wayside Restaurant, and car dealerships.

-Hospital
+Hospitals

 Central Vermont Medical Center, with 122 inpatient beds, is the primary health care provider for 66,000 people in central Vermont.
-The state psychiatric hospital, Vermont Psychiatric Care Hospital, is also located in the town, having been relocated from Waterbury since Tropical Storm Irene.
+The state psychiatric hospital, Vermont Psychiatric Care Hospital, is also located in the town, having replaced the Vermont State Hospital in Waterbury following its flooding and closure in 2011 after Tropical Storm Irene.

 Library

 Midstate Regional Library is one of two state operated regional libraries operated by the Vermont Department of Libraries, the other being Northeast Regional Library in St. Johnsbury.
+The Midstate Regional Library is now closed and the Berlin Barracks of the Vermont State Police are now in that space.